 The pain of losing a loved one is intensified when the loss is caused by another’s negligence.

-A wrongful death is defined as a death that is caused by an action of another person in which the victim would have been able to file a personal injury claim to recover any financial compensation for the injuries sustained.
-A victim’s survivors have the legal right to pursue a personal injury claim on the victim’s behalf.
+Wrongful death is defined as a death caused by an action of another person in which the victim would have been able to file a personal injury claim to recover any financial compensation for the injuries sustained.
+A victim’s survivors have the legal right to pursue a wrongful death claim on the victim’s behalf.

 Types of Accidents Classified As Wrongful Death

-A wrongful death is a death caused by the negligent action of someone else such as when:
+Wrongful death is a death caused by the negligent action of someone else, such as when:

 - a driver fails to stop the vehicle when a pedestrian is in a crosswalk

 - a driver is speeding and runs down a pedestrian or cyclist